 - The Sons of Liberty was a confidential revolutionary organization in the Thirteen British Colonies.

-- It was created to promote the rights of the European colonists and to fight the taxations the British government imposed on the colonies.
+- It was created to promote the rights of the European colonists and to fight the taxes the British government imposed on the colonies.

 - In most colonies, the Sons of Liberty played a key role in fighting against the Stamp Act of 1765.